reflexive-communications/appearancemodifier/README.md

 **Petition Customization Form**
 ![Petition Customization Form](./assets/docs/petition-admin-form.png)

-- Outro Text - This text will be displayed below the submit button.
+- Additional Note Text - This text will be displayed below the submit button.
 - Petition Message - This text will be added as default text in the petition message field in the activity profile.
 - Target number of signers - Currently unused.
 Needed in the progressbar feature.
 - Custom social box - The sharing options will be replaced with a custom one, that only contans twitter and facebook share option.